ubports/docs.ubports.com/systemdev/kernel-hal.rst

 * A Linux kernel related issue
 * An issue related to the system-image upgrade process

-This document is not useful if you would like to modify :doc:`../contribute/preinstalled-apps` or :doc:`System software <../systemdev/index>`.
+This document is not useful if you would like to modify :ref:`preinstalledapps` or :doc:`System software <../systemdev/index>`.
 See the respective documentation for each.